geovedi/book-notes/2022/the-price-of-time.notes.md

-# The Price of Time
+# The Price of Time: The Real Story of Interest
 Author: Edward Chancellor

 ## Introduction: The Anarchist and the Capitalist